 - 3 Tablespoons unflavoured oil I use rice bran oil

 - 1/3 cup popcorn kernels (110g)

 - 2 Tablespoons icing sugar

-- 1 Tablespoon freeze dried fruit powder (any flavour)
+- 1 Tablespoon freeze-dried strawberry powder

-Heat the oil and a few of the popcorn kernels in a saucepan over medium high heat.
+- Heat the oil and a few of the popcorn kernels in a saucepan over medium-high heat.
 Use a deep pan that will comfortably fit the popcorn kernels in a single layer on the bottom.
 When those first few kernels pop, remove the pot from the heat, add in the rest of the kernels and place the lid on the pot.
 Shake the pot until the kernels are in a single layer on the bottom.
 Wait half a minute or so, and then return the pot to a medium heat.

-When the kernels begin popping, start gently shaking the pan to encourage the unpopped kernels back to the bottom of the pot.
+- When the kernels begin popping, start gently shaking the pan to encourage the un-popped kernels back to the bottom of the pot.
 If your lid doesn’t have a steam vent then try to crack the lid open a bit to let the steam out.
 When the popping slows almost to a stop, remove the pan from the heat.

-Best made as close to serving as possible, but if making it a little in advance then store it in an airtight container.
+- The popcorn is best made as close to serving as possible, but if making it a little in advance then store it in an airtight container.

 Nutritional Disclaimer: Any nutritional info provided is a computer generated estimate and is intended as a guide only.